Rokiis1/roadmap/types_of_testing/overview.md

 Depending on the testing objective, the evaluation may focus on **what the system does** or on **how well the system operates**.
 For this reason, dynamic testing is divided into two broad categories: **functional testing** and **non-functional testing**.

 **Functional testing** evaluates whether the system performs the required functions correctly.
-It focuses on expected behavior, business rules, inputs, outputs and interactions defined by the requirements or other test basis.
+It focuses on expected behavior, application rules, inputs, outputs and interactions defined by the requirements or other test basis.

 In practical terms, functional testing answers the question **Does the system do what it is supposed to do?**

-Examples include verifying account registration, login behavior, form submission, calculations and business rules.
+Examples include verifying account registration, login behavior, form submission, calculations and application rules.

 While functional testing focuses on what the system does, **non-functional testing** evaluates quality characteristics that describe how well the system operates.